Creating a union constitution

 Incorporated Societies Act requirements

-Every incorporated society, including those that register as a union, must have a set of rules or constitution.
+Every incorporated society, including those that register as a union, must have a constitution.
 This is an important legal document that sets out your society’s purposes, what it does and how it operates.

-If you want to change the way your society operates, you can update your rules document (constitution).
-Your society’s existing rules document must set out how to make changes, so follow these processes to update or replace your rules or constitution.
-Any change you make will only take effect once it’s been registered with the Registrar of Incorporated Societies.
+If you want to change the way your society operates, you can update your constitution.
+Your society’s existing constitution must set out how to make changes, so follow these processes to update or replace your constitution.
+Any change you make will only take effect once it has been registered with the Registrar of Incorporated Societies.

 Employment Relations Act requirements

-In addition to the requirements of the Incorporated Societies legislation the Employment Relations Act 2000 (ERA) has some specific requirements for a union’s set of rules or constitution.
+In addition to the requirements of the Incorporated Societies Act, the Employment Relations Act 2000 (ERA) has some specific requirements for a union’s constitution.

 It must be: